niravnmore/phptut/se_assiginment_2.md

 ```

 LAB EXERCISE 2: Count Vowels and Consonants
  Write a C program that takes a string from the user and counts the number of vowels and consonants in the string.  Challenge: Extend the program to also count digits and special characters.
 LAB EXERCISE 3: Word Count
  Write a C program that counts the number of words in a sentence entered by the user.  Challenge: Modify the program to find the longest word in the sentence.
 Extra Logic Building Challenges
 Lab Challenge 1: Armstrong Number
  Write a C program that checks whether a given number is an Armstrong number or not (e.g., 153 = 1^3 + 5^3 + 3^3).  Challenge: Write a program to find all Armstrong numbers between 1 and 1000.
 Lab Challenge 2: Pascal’s Triangle
  Write a C program that generates Pascal’s Triangle up to N rows using loops.  Challenge: Implement the same program using a recursive function.
 Lab Challenge 3: Number Guessing Game
  Write a C program that implements a simple number guessing game.
-The programshouldgenerate a random number between 1 and 100, and the user should guess the number
+The program should generate a random number between 1 and 100, and the user should guess the number
 within a limited number of attempts.
 11
 TOPS Technologies 2024